 These studies also linked phthalates to liver and kidney failure in young children.
 It's unfortunate, but worthy to note that the Canadian government has not yet banned the use of phthalates in personal care products.

 One particular male reproductive birth defect that is associated to phthalates is hypospadias.
 According the Environmental Protection Agency (EPA) and the Center for Disease Control (CDC) 1 in 100 boys today are born with this condition and many require surgery to correct this genital malformation.
-The condition of hypospadias is when the opening of the male infant penis is not at the tip but is located somewhere down the shaft of the penis and/or there are several holes on the penis (see above image and/or watch medical video to learn more about hypospadias).
+The condition of hypospadias is when the opening of the male infant penis is not at the tip but is located somewhere down the shaft of the penis and/or there are several holes on the penis (watch medical video to learn more about hypospadias).

 So What's A Girl To Do?